 GP practice resources

-We have developed a couple of resources for GP practices to help in managing frailty:
+We have developed some useful resources for GP practices to help in managing frailty:

 - Toolkit for general practice in supporting older people living with frailty